 Whether you want to view this home or find a space just like it, our team have the keys to London’s most inspiring on and off-market homes.Enquire now

-Kensal Rise has fashioned a name for itself as one of west London’s most vibrant neighbourhoods, attracting celebrities, creatives and city workers alike.
-Start the day with a coffee at Cable Co., before taking a stroll around the verdant grasses of Queen’s Park – the Farmer’s Market will be your go-to for local seasonal produce.
+Caught between Kensal Rise and Queen’s Park, Wrenthan Avenue is set in one of London’s most burgeoning neighbourhoods – attracting celebrities, creatives and city workers alike.
+Start the day with a coffee at Cable Co., before taking a stroll around the verdant grasses of Queen’s Park – the weekend Farmer’s Market will be your go-to for local seasonal produce.
 Just around the corner is Chamberlayne Road, once coined London’s ‘hippest street’ by Vogue: local favourites include Wildcard, Mr. Fish and The Salusbury.
 Spend an evening at The Lexi, a coveted independent cinema.
 With plenty of transport options on your doorstep, there’s easy access to the rest of the capital.

 5 bedroom home in Queen's Park NW10